timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE I-DEPARTMENT OF TRANSPORTATION/CHAPTER 1-ORGANIZATION/CHAPTER 1-ORGANIZATION.md

     * (I) other operations and training expenses related to the development of waterborne transportation systems, the use of waterborne transportation systems, and general administration.

 ### §110.
-Saint Lawrence Seaway Development Corporation
+Great Lakes St. Lawrence Seaway Development Corporation
-* (a) The Saint Lawrence Seaway Development Corporation established under section 1 of the Act of May 13, 1954 (33 U.S.C.
+* (a) The Great Lakes St. Lawrence Seaway Development Corporation established under section 1 of the Act of May 13, 1954 (33 U.S.C.
 981), is subject to the direction and supervision of the Secretary of Transportation.

 * (b) The Administrator of the Corporation appointed under section 2 of the Act of May 13, 1954 (33 U.S.C.
 982), reports directly to the Secretary.